-All coaches and sponsors of extracurricular activities shall annually review the rules of conduct with participants and provide participants with a copy.
+Participants in extracurricular activities must abide by the conduct code for the activity and Board policy 7:190, Student Behavior.
+All coaches and sponsors of extracurricular activities shall annually review the conduct code with participants and provide participants with a copy.
 In addition, coaches and sponsors of interscholastic athletic programs shall provide instruction on steroid abuse prevention to students in grades 7 through 8 participating in these programs.